asimkt/portfolio/content/posts/http-cache.md

 Then HTTP 1.1 came out in 1997 with upgraded headers.

+3.`cache-control: public`

-3. `cache-control: public`<br> Let’s say you have a public page, like a login page. or a public resource, like family logo which can be stored by any cache, browser or not.
+Let’s say you have a public page, like a login page. or a public resource, like family logo which can be stored by any cache, browser or not.
 So most of the time people try to get the resource will hit the cache and won’t direct hit the server and we get a performance boost.